getzola/zola/docs/content/documentation/getting-started/configuration.md

 # content for `default_language`.
 build_search_index = false

-# When set to "true", Sitemap.xml is not generated (default: false)
+# When set to "false", Sitemap.xml is not generated (default: true)
-no_sitemap = false
+generate_sitemap = false

-# When set to "true", robots.txt is not generated (default: false)
+# When set to "false", robots.txt is not generated (default: true)
-no_robots = false
+generate_robots_txt = false

 # Configuration of the Markdown rendering
 [markdown]